STNETRadio/Doc/stnetid/home.md

 <summary>If entering your email or username shows no data found, what should you do?</summary>

 If you encounter this issue, you will need to contact us immediately to update the information.
-Contact us at [team@stnetradio.co](mailto:team@stnetradio.co) or submit a request at [request.stnetradio.co](https://request.stnetradio.co), select "Request to update information from the database."
+Contact us at [team@stnetradio.com](mailto:team@stnetradio.com) or submit a request at [request.stnetradio.com](https://request.stnetradio.com), select "Request to update information from the database."

 </details>